tamaraallos/gateway/README.md

 - **Command 3:** This allows the user to see the processed emails by name.
 - **Command 4:** This allows the user to exit the program.

+## Additional
+createEML.PY: This is an additional feature added outside of the POC.
+It is a script that generates emails for testing or demonstration purposes.
+It allows users to create customisable emails, which can be sued for testing different parts of the email security gateway solution.
+Features include:
+- Customisable email fields such as sender, recipient, subject, action status, email type and body.
+- Provides easy way to simulate a real-world email data.
+**To Use**
+1. Have a .env set up and specify where you want the emails saved.
+2. Run the script using python in terminal: 'python createEML.py'

 ## Acknowledgements